ISO 14001 environmental management systems

 5. Provide adequate resources

-If you haven't already developed your EMS, take the time to plan.
-Identify the required human, financial and physical resources, including allocating ongoing resources for training, running programs, EMS coordination and more.
+If you haven't already developed your environmental management system, take the time to plan.
+Identify the required human, financial and physical resources, including allocating ongoing resources for training, running programs, environmental management system coordination and more.

 Ensure all key responsibilities are assigned and agreed to prior to its development.
 Otherwise, as one large organisation I worked with found out, there wasn't anyone available to run the system.
-In this instance, the people coordinating the EMS development should have spent more time planning the project as they didn't have the authority to delegate responsibility or have the full backing of senior management.
+In this instance, the people coordinating the environmental management system development should have spent more time planning the project as they didn't have the authority to delegate responsibility or have the full backing of senior management.

 Also, consider developing a simple spreadsheet action plan to help with planning requirements, timing, responsibilities and resources.
 It's great for demonstrating a commitment to continuous improvement and the prevention of pollution, as well as reminding your employees when activities need to be completed.